 Meals on Wheels serves seniors and people of all ages who are recovering from illness, injury, or living with disabilities.
 To do so, we need an advanced kitchen that can prepare the complex meals that our clients require.
-We serve between 600-800 meals a day, Monday to Friday.
-A total of almost 15,000 meals per month; far too many meals for a small non-profit to prepare.
-Thankfully, along with several personal care facilities, the Regional Distribution Facility (RDF), operated by the Winnipeg Regional Health Authority (WRHA), provides us with the nutritious meals that our clients need.
+We serve between 300-400 meals a day, Monday to Friday.
+A total of almost 13,000 meals per month; far too many meals for a small non-profit to prepare.
+Thankfully, along with two personal care facilities, the Regional Distribution Facility (RDF), operated by the Winnipeg Regional Health Authority (WRHA), provides us with the nutritious meals that our clients need.

 The RDF is found in the St. Boniface Industrial Park, in a strikingly large building.
 Each month, over 240,000 meals are prepared at the RDF for Winnipeg hospitals, congregate meal programs, and of course, Meals on Wheels clients.
-All of the RDF prepared meals that we serve include: a choice of soup, milk, or juice; a portion of meat or a meat alternative; a portion of vegetables; a portion grains; a dinner roll or slice of bread; and a small dessert.
+All of the RDF prepared meals that we serve include: a choice of soup, milk, or juice; a portion of meat or a meat alternative; a portion of vegetables; a portion of grains; and a small dessert.

-Sheri is the employee at the RDF who works closest with Meals on Wheels’ office staff to get our clients the nutritious meals they need.
-With over 11 years of experience, she is a guru of menu modifications, and can almost always find a variety of food to serve clients with the most restrictive diets.
+Janet is the employee at the RDF who works closest with Meals on Wheels’ office staff to get our clients the nutritious meals they need.
+With years of experience, she is a guru of menu modifications, and can almost always find a variety of food to serve clients with the most restrictive diets.

 The Meals on Wheels room at the RDF is a remarkable mix of teamwork and technology.
 All food preparation and handling at the RDF follows strict health guidelines.
 A belt line is used by diet aides to efficiently put the meals together according to each client’s allergies, food requirements and diet preferences.
 The filled trays are sealed and labeled before being shipped to the hospitals to be distributed.
 There, the meals are heated using specialized air convection technology and promptly placed into thermal containers, so our volunteers can deliver them hot to clients’ homes.